MarvinAtorf/eniac-magist-data-analyse/README.md

 - `marvin_olesia_leysan_frank.twbx`
   Tableau workbook used for data visualization and presentation.

-- `magist.png`
+- `magist-edr.png`
-  Visual asset used in the presentation.
+  EDR_Digramm of the magist database

 ---